-All workshop materials will be available online on the APECS vimeo channel.
+All workshop video recordings are now available online on the APECS vimeo channel and below.

 How to build a Sea Robot